 - Consider having the required AML audits performed by an independent third party at least every other year.

-Read Compliance Consultant, Robert Boeche's latest article, featured in the NSCP Currents for more information.
+Read our latest article, featured in the NSCP Currents for more information.

-CCLS can help, as the services we offer include the performance of independent AML and regulatory mock audits.
-For more information on this and other related subjects, please contact us at firstname.lastname@example.org or (619) 278-0020.
+Core Compliance can help firms with the performance of independent AML and regulatory mock audits.
+For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.